 Georgia State rallies in 4th quarter to stun Tennessee 38-30

 The hard times for Tennessee were evident from a look at the Neyland Stadium stands.
-Although the announced attendance was 85,503, thousands of fans apparently left at halftime and many others headed for shaded areas, leaving plenty of sections of the 102,455-seat facility virtually empty as Tennessee attempted its comeback.
+Although the announced attendance was 85,503, thousands of fans apparently left at halftime and others headed for shaded areas, leaving plenty of sections of the 102,455-seat facility virtually empty as Georgia State celebrated its victory.

 Tra Barnett put Georgia State ahead for good 28-23 when he raced untouched around the right side with 8:56 remaining.
 Barnett ended up rushing for 95 yards on 21 carries.

 Tennessee crossed midfield on its next possession before Evan Jones came in from Guarantano’s blind side and sacked him, forcing a fumble that Georgia State’s Jhi’Shawn Taylor recovered at the Vols’ 39 with 7:10 left.